audrius-savickas/se-wasted-app/FirstPart.md

 6. Generic type usage.

-	• Generic type usage can be found in in the interface IBaseRepository.cs or IAuthService.cs.
+	• Generic type usage can be found in the interface IBaseRepository.cs or IAuthService.cs.

 7. Regex.